qbzzt/etherdocs/paper_wallet/readme.md

 1. [Angular](https://www.w3schools.com/angular/default.asp) for interaction between Javascript code and the user.
 1. [Ethers.js](https://docs.ethers.io/ethers.js/html/) for Ethereum functionalty.

-The first two are well known and mainstream, so my explanations will focus on Ethers.js.
+The first two are mainstream and well known, so my explanations will focus on Ethers.js.

 ## Usage